ONSdigital/dp/training/culture-and-process/PR_REVIEW_AND_RESPONSE_GUIDANCE.md

 ### Before diving into the Review

-Sometimes a PR will pass all checks on a local machine and then fail in CI for some reason and the author of the PR put it into slack before waiting to see that all tests in CI had passed.
+Sometimes a PR will pass all checks on a local machine and then fail in CI for some reason and the author of the PR puts it into slack before waiting to see that all tests in CI had passed.

 If the PR on Github has not passed all tests then report this back to the author of the PR and stop until the author reports back to you that the problem has been fixed.